 Whakapapa Village is about 15 km from the car park at the start of the track.
 At the base of Mt Ruapehu, the largest volcano in New Zealand, it is the closest to the Tongariro Crossing.
 You can even start your walk from this town.

 Ohakune is about 55 km from the start of the track; you will find this town with good amenities like bars, restaurants, and supermarkets.

 Enjoy this fantastic alpine hike

-I wish you a great day on the Tongariro Alpine Crossing.
+I wish you a great day at the Tongariro Alpine Crossing.
 Leave nothing but footprints so others can enjoy this beautiful scenery as well.
-When you are ready to book a shuttle or guide, you can find the best here.
+Whenever you are ready to book a shuttle or guide, you can find the best here.